-In San Bernardino city, 39 percent of homeowners with a mortgage and 60 percent of renter households overpay for housing (Table 5-6).
+In San Bernardino city, 39 percent of homeowners with a mortgage and 60 percent of renter households overpay for housing (Table 5-11).
 Overpayment for homeowners in nearby cities is comparable, averaging 36 percent, and ranging from 29 to 41 percent.
 Overpayment for renters in San Bernardino is consistently higher.
 Housing overpayment for renters in surrounding cities ranges from 42 percent in Yucaipa to about 59 percent in Rialto.
 In the County, the City's prevalence of housing overpayment is the highest of the cities for renters but average for owners.

+Table 5-11 Trevalence of Overpayment

 Jurisdiction Owner HH Renter HH

-San Bernardino 39 % 60%
+San Bernardino 39% 60%

 Colton 37% 56%

 Loma Linda 33% 53%

 Redlands 33% 52%

 Rialto 41% 59%

 Yucaipa 29% 42%

 County 36% 54%

-Source: 2015-2019 ACS
+Source: 2015-2019 AC S

-Table 5-6 Prevalence of Overpayment
+Table 5-11 Prevalence of Overpayment

-Figure 5-10 shows the distribution of renter overpayment in San Bernardino.
-The map shows high percentages of renter overpayment throughout the City, with the highest rates in the northern and central portions of the City.
+Figures 5-11a and 5-11b show the high percentages of renter overpayment citywide, with the highest rates of overpayment occurring in the northern and central portions of the City.
 The high proportion of lower income households in the City, a shortage of apartments, and higher rents contribute to a higher prevalence of renter overpayment.
+According to the 2006-2013 and 2015-2019 CHAS, the prevalence of renter overpayment increased in north San Bernardino, above the SR-210, most likely due to the increased prices (and therefore renting costs) of single-family homes.
+Declines in the prevalence of renter overpayment occurred in the central city (SR-210 south and north of I-10) except for near the airport.
+Renter overpayment did not increase significantly in areas noted for displacement.

-As shown on Figure 5-11, the distribution of overpayment for homeowners ranges from 20 to 60 percent.
-The highest rate of homeowner overpayment is in the central core-this area has households with the lowest income.
+As shown on Figures 5-11c and 5-11d, the distribution of overpayment for homeowners ranges from 20 to 60 percent.
+The highest rate of overpayment is in the central core-this area has households with the lowest income.
 Conversely, the lowest prevalence of overpayment is in the northern (where incomes are highest) and the southern and eastern portions of the City, where home prices are significantly lower than average relative to household income.
+As mentioned earlier, homeowner overpayment has declined regionally and locally over the last decade.
+In San Bernardino, the prevalence of homeowner overpayment fell in about 75 percent of all tracts.